gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 When accessing it for the first time you will get a warning about the page certificate being invalid.
-That's expected as the application is using a self signed certificate created by the Bootstrap tool.
+That's expected as the application is using a self-signed certificate created by the Bootstrap tool.
 You can tell the browser to ignore the warning until you setup a real certificate.